theatlasroom/tidbits/languages/ruby.md

   - `super` is used to call into the parent class
   - classes only support single inheritance
   - class methods are prefixed with the class name
+  - `receivers` are objects that methods can be called on
+    - private methods can not be called by an explicit receiver
+    - public methods give an interface into the private implementation
+  - `attr_reader` and `attr_writer` can be used to define readable / writable class attributes
+    - `method=` methods are a convention for methods that set a value
+  - `attr_accessor` is a shortcut for both reader and writer
+- Modules are similar to classes but can not be subclassed or have instances created
+  - Constants can be defined within modules
+  - Variables do not make sense in a modules
+  - `::` the scope resolution operator resolves the scope of method call
+  - modules can be brought into scope using `require`
+  - modules can be used to mixin behaviour to classes
+  - `include` mixes methods at the instance level
+  - `extend` mixes methods at the class level

 ## Syntax